spotlightpa/poor-richard/content/news/2021-12-30-SPLONEYEAR.md

 In a separate exchange, Wolf extended his condolences to Christian’s family when asked whether the shooting warranted further investigation.

 “The governor believes this was a tragic occurrence that affects everyone involved,” Rementer wrote in an email.
 “To be clear, the governor believes that all police-involved shootings must be reviewed, and that is what has been undertaken in this case.”

+{{<picture src="" description="Attendees participate in a vigil for Christian Hall at Pleasant Valley Assembly of God in Brodheadsville.
+Hall was killed one year ago by Pennsylvania State Police." caption="Attendees participate in a vigil for Christian Hall at Pleasant Valley Assembly of God in Brodheadsville.
+Hall was killed one year ago by Pennsylvania State Police." credit="Matt Smith / For Spotlight PA">}}

 When asked to respond to the governor’s statement, Gareth Hall said Wolf didn’t answer the question.